cirruslabs/cirrus-ci-docs/docs/guide/macOS.md

 #### macOS Catalina (deprecated)

 * `catalina-base` - vanilla macOS with Brew and Command Line Tools pre-installed.
-* `catalina-xcode-NN` - based of `catalina-base` with Xcode NN and couple other packages pre-installed:
+* `catalina-xcode-NN` - based off `catalina-base` with Xcode NN and couple other packages pre-installed:
   `cocoapods`, `fastlane`, `rake` and `xctool`. **Starting from Xcode 12.1 [Flutter](https://flutter.dev/) and Android SDK/NDK are also pre-installed.**
 * `catalina-xcode-NN-flutter` (**deprecated** since Xcode 12.1) - based of `catalina-xcode-NN` with pre-installed [Flutter](https://flutter.dev/) and Android SDK/NDK.